TheMadman/ceasoning/pages/mainpage.md

 \section start Where to Start

+To use ceasoning, you should link against the `csalt` library (e.g. `-lcsalt` for GCC/Clang) and include definitions from the `csalt` sub-directory.
+The `csalt/stores.h` file includes the interface definition for `store`s and all built-in `store` types, while `csalt/resources.h` includes the interface definition for `resource`s and the built-in `resource` types.

+\section overview Overarching Concepts

 This project starts at generalized algorithms, then implements concrete types to use within those algorithms.
 Two examples are: